Kakegurui (film)

 Kakegurui (賭ケグルイ) is a 2019 Japanese film adaptation of a manga series of the same name by Homura Kawamoto and Tōru Naomura.
 It is directed by Tsutomu Hanabusa, distributed by GAGA Pictures, and stars Minami Hamabe and Mahiro Takasugi as Yumeko Jabami and Ryota Suzui, respectively.
 It was released in Japan on May 3, 2019.

+A sequel, entitled Ultimate Russian Roulette, was released on June 1, 2021.

 Plot

 Hyakkaou Private Academy is a prestigious institution for the privileged, and was first established 122 years ago.
 The students there are ranked by their gambling winnings.
 The winners receive everything including fame and fortune.
 The winners also dominate the losers.
 One day, transfer student Yumeko Jabami arrives at the academy, quickly showing she is a gambling maniac who loves high stakes.

 Cast

 Reception

-According to the Japan Times the "production values are high: The film's high school resembles a casino for high rollers in a 007 and a political flick."
+According to The Japan Times, the "production values are high: "The film's high school resembles a casino for high rollers in a 007 and a political flick."
 It also called the tone "more comically ironic than melodramatically overwrought."

 Kakegurui grossed $2.6 million at the box office.